ticosax/pseud/docs/source/remote-calls.rst

    def addition(a, b):
        return a + b

-   client.hello('Me')  # perform a first call to register itself
+   await client.hello('Me')  # perform a first call to register itself

 .. note::